mattweidman/covid-mapper/README.md

 * Use grunt or some kind of build system.
 * Use BI or Bing infrastructure instead of D3?
 * Automatically download CSV files to browser without python.
-* Get a domain name and host on Azure.